Guide to Distance Learning Schools

 Kaplan University has over 70 majors to choose from with almost 200 specializations available.
 This makes it easy to find the degree program that is right for you.
 Kaplan University is one of the nation’s largest online schools with over 53,000 students enrolled currently.
 More importantly, Kaplan is accredited by the Higher Learning Commission.

-With over 1600 online courses and degrees, Capella University has the largest selection of programs for anyone interested in online education.
+With over 1600 online courses and degrees, South University has one of largest selection of programs for anyone interested in online education.
 These programs are especially well-suited for working professionals who want to earn their degree and advance their careers.
-Capella is accredited by the Higher Learning Commission.
+South University is accredited by the Southern Association of Colleges and Schools.

 ||Walden University —